How do hackers hack a bank account and how to protect themselves?

 This may allow you toavoid losing all your savings...

-Indeed, you might be surprised how far these malicious individuals will go to steal your money.
+In fact, you might be surprised at how far these malicious individuals are willing to go to steal your money.

 We examine in this article how hackers target bank accounts and how you can protect yourself.